William Durand

 Yes, it happened on Slack

-Here, “it” refers to a decision, an agreement or some important results.
-All of these should NOT have been left in Slack alone.
-At the very least, the Slack threads or some key messages should have been copied to some more open and permanent places like Bugzilla or GitHub (in public issues).
+Here, it refers to a decision, an agreement, or some important results.
+All of these should NOT have been left on Slack alone.
+At the very least, the Slack threads or some key messages should have been copied into some more open and permanent places like Bugzilla or GitHub (in public issues).

-It won’t come as a surprise, I don’t like Slack (but it wasn’t always like that).
-There is a reason to that: it is the antithesis of working in the open.
+It won’t come as a surprise; I don’t like Slack (but it wasn’t always like that).
+There is a reason for that: it is the antithesis of working in the open.
 What happens in Slack stays in Slack.
 What stays in Slack is basically lost forever.
-“Chat apps” aren’t the right tool for decision-making, especially when working with external contributors and distributed teams across the globe.
+“Chat apps” aren’t the right tools for decision-making, especially when working with external contributors and distributed teams across the globe.

-I understand the need for synchronous communication but (1) we have Matrix at Mozilla, which is open at least, and (2) we should not use Slack for asynchronous communication.
-Let’s just use it for quick feedback, instant chats about sensitive topics, GIFs, and emoji on every other message.
-Joke aside, it’s easier to restrict some content than publishing private content more broadly.
+I understand the need for synchronous communication, but (1) we have Matrix at Mozilla, which is open at least, and (2) we should not use Slack for asynchronous communication.
+Let’s just use it for quick feedback, instant chats about sensitive topics, GIFs, and emojis on every other message.
+Jokes aside, it’s easier to restrict some content than to publish private content more broadly.

 Working in the open is what makes Firefox and other Mozilla products so special: anyone can contribute.
-Each individual can find information about a decision in GitHub or Bugzilla.
+Each individual can find information about a decision on GitHub or Bugzilla.
 I personally dig into old GitHub issues at least once a week, usually with a question in mind like “why did we do that?”.
-Back then, everything was either relatively well documented in GitHub/Bugzilla or captured in broadly accessible Google docs, which makes it possible to answer my question.
+Back then, everything was either relatively well documented on GitHub/Bugzilla or captured in broadly accessible Google Docs, which makes it possible to answer my question.
 Nowadays, it’s not uncommon for me to “request access” to some docs I have to read for my own work…

 Credits